-As is the case with method FullTextSession.index(T entity), also purge and purgeAll are considered explicit indexinging operations: any registered EntityIndexingInterceptor won't be applied.
-For more information on EntityIndexingInterceptor see Section 4.5, "Conditional indexing: to index or not based on entity state".
+As is the case with method FullTextSession.index(T entity), also purge and purgeAll are considered explicit indexing operations: any registered EntityIndexingInterceptor won't be applied.
+For more information on EntityIndexingInterceptor see Section 4.5, "Conditional indexing".

 Methods index, purge and purgeAll are available on FullTextEntityManager as well.